getify/You-Dont-Know-JS/types & grammar/ch3.md

 `apply(..)` is a utility available to all functions, which calls the function it's used with but in a special way.

-The first argument is a `this` object binding (covered in the *"this & Object Prototypes"* title of this series), which we don't care about here, so we set it to `null`.
+The first argument is a `this` object binding (covered in the *this & Object Prototypes* title of this series), which we don't care about here, so we set it to `null`.
 The second argument is supposed to be an array (or something *like* an array -- aka an "array-like object").
 The contents of this "array" are "spread" out as arguments to the function in question.

 So, `Array.apply(..)` is calling the `Array(..)` function and spreading out the values (of the `{ length: 3 }` object value) as its arguments.